kai123e/Documentations/docs/arduino/HC-05-setup.md

 * Jumper wires
 - 4.7k resistor
 - HC-05 module
-- DS18B20 waterproof tmeperature sensor
+- DS18B20 waterproof temperature sensor
 - Bi-directional logic level convertor

 Now put the link to work by streaming temperature readings from the DS18B20 sensor to your laptop over Bluetooth.
 Wire the circuit below before uploading any code: